 · Competitive squash throughout high school

-· Matriculation at four year colleges
+· Matriculation at and graduation from four year colleges

 Our key strategies for student success: